Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/tokenSpecifications.md

 ## FLUX

 A **NON-FIXED** supply token that serves as the base currency of the Datamine DeFi ecosystem.
-FLUX features linear and predictable deflation through a burning mechanism.
+FLUX features linear and predictable deflation through a burning mechanism, which acts as a secondary function of money for yield.

 ## ArbiFLUX

 Operating on Arbitrum (Layer 2), ArbiFLUX is created by locking FLUX.
-It offers lower transaction costs and faster processing, and can be burned to boost minting rewards on Layer 2, or locked to create LOCK.
+It offers lower transaction costs and faster processing, and can be burned (as a secondary function for yield) to boost minting rewards on Layer 2, or locked to create LOCK.

 ## LOCK

 Our newest token, LOCK enhances stability by contributing to a permanent liquidity pool.
 It is minted by locking ArbiFLUX.
-Burning LOCK redirects value to the liquidity pool, ensuring long-term stability.
+Burning LOCK redirects value to the liquidity pool, ensuring long-term stability while generating yield.

 ## Validator (Mint Start/Stop)